rbe549/rbe549.github.io/project1afall2023aerial.md

 - Quaternion libraries
 - Any library that perform transformation between various representations of attitude
 - Any code for alignment of timestamps
+- Any code from project 0 that you have written

 <b> Disallowed:</b>